Spring Sale Limited Time 65% Discount Offer - Ends in 0d 00h 00m 00s - Coupon code: pass65

 No medications at present

-According to ACSM stratification guidelines, Mr. Garcia has which coronary artery disease risk factors?
+According to ACSM stratification guidelines, Mr. Smith has which of the following coronary artery disease risk factors?

 Options: